 Welcome to ÖTILLÖ World Series

-We follow the footsteps and traditions of the well-known Öloppet.
-A West coast Swimrun tradition since 2012.
+We have taken over a West Coast Swimrun tradition since 2012 and made something new.
 This World Series is a full-throttle event.
 A high-speed sightseeing of a unique environment.
 It is also the last chance to qualify for ÖTILLÖ, The Swimrun World Championship.

-We follow the footsteps and traditions of the well-known Öloppet.
-A West Coast Swimrun tradition since 2012.
+We have taken over a West Coast Swimrun tradition since 2012 and made something new.
+From 2022 this event will be on a new racecourse.
 This World Series is a full-throttle event.
 A high-speed sightseeing of a unique environment.
-The course has lots of swims, the runs are almost all on fast ”park-paths” so not very technical, it is constant up and down, in and out.
+The course has lots of swims, the runs are mixture of fast ”park-paths” and real island hopping.
+It is constant up and down, in and out.
 The islands have lots of people on them at this time of the year so you will all be heroes.
 You are up for a mega treat.

 This is the last chance to qualify for ÖTILLÖ, The Swimrun World Championship.